knyats/hello-world/README.md

 # hello-world
 demo
-I am an electronics hobbyist and I want to develop a carre as a data scientist.
+I am an electronics hobbyist and I want to develop a career as a data scientist.